Cray-HPE/docs-csm/operations/node_management/Adding_a_Liquid-cooled_blade_to_a_System_Using_SAT.md

    Verify that the correct firmware versions are present for the node BIOS, node controller (nC), NIC mezzanine card (NMC), GPUs, and so on.

    1. Review [FAS Admin Procedures](../firmware/FAS_Admin_Procedures.md) to perform a dry run using FAS to verify firmware versions.

    1. If necessary, update firmware with FAS.
 See [Update Firmware with FAS](../firmware/Update_Firmware_with_FAS.md) for more information.

 ## Check DVS

 There should be a `cray-cps` pod (the broker), three `cray-cps-etcd` pods and their waiter, and at least one `cray-cps-cm-pm` pod.
 Usually there are two `cray-cps-cm-pm` pods: one on `ncn-w002` and one on another worker node.

-1. Check the `cray-cps` pods on worker nodes and verify they are `Running`.
+1. (`ncn-mw#`) Check the `cray-cps` pods on worker nodes and verify they are `Running`.

    ```bash
    kubectl get pods -Ao wide | grep cps